Self-Filtered Distillation with LLMs-generated Trust Indicators for Reliable Patent Classification: Experiments and Results

-\subsection{RQ4.
+Table~\ref{tab:rq4-model-agnostic} shows that SFD delivers consistently strong results regardless of the underlying architecture.
+All four models exceed 0.960 Micro-F1, demonstrating that trust-aware filtering reliably removes harmful rationales irrespective of how the student encodes and processes them.
+This consistency across architectures with fundamentally different tokenizers, pre-training corpora, and attention mechanisms confirms that the trust score captures rationale quality at a level independent of student-side inductive biases.

+Beyond this baseline consistency, a clear capacity effect emerges in Macro-F1.
+Qwen3-0.6B achieves 0.404, while the three 3B-scale models reach 0.503 to 0.556.
+The best-performing model, Falcon3-3B, attains a Macro-F1 of 0.556, representing a 38.7\% relative improvement over the strongest baseline in Table~\ref{tab:main_results} (0.401).
+This gap is primarily attributable to minority-class performance: larger models have sufficient representational capacity to learn meaningful decision boundaries even from the reduced training set that survives strict filtering, whereas the 0.6B model lacks the parameters to fully exploit these high-quality samples for rare categories.

+Importantly, this does not diminish the contribution of the trust mechanism itself.
+Even at the 0.6B scale, SFD already outperforms all baselines in Micro-F1 (0.960 vs. 0.944), confirming that the trust score is the primary driver of improvement.
+Increased model capacity amplifies this benefit but does not create it.
+In practice, this means that practitioners can select their student model based on deployment constraints (latency, memory, cost) while retaining the full advantages of trust-aware distillation.

+\subsection{RQ5.
 Are trust scores correlated with human judgments of reasoning quality?}

-We sample 1,000 instances from USPTO-2M with varied trust scores.
-Three annotators rate each rationale on a 1–5 Likert scale for logical consistency, task alignment, and plausibility, with Krippendorff’s $\alpha = 0.641$.
-Guidelines are in Appendix~\ref{app:annotation}.
+Automated trust scores are only meaningful if they reflect genuine reasoning quality as perceived by domain experts.
+To validate this, we sampled 1,000 instances from USPTO-2M stratified across the full range of trust scores (low, medium, high) to ensure balanced coverage.
+Three annotators with patent examination experience independently rated each rationale on a 1--5 Likert scale along three dimensions: logical consistency, task alignment, and plausibility.
+Inter-annotator agreement reached Krippendorff's $\alpha = 0.641$, indicating moderate agreement that is consistent with the inherent subjectivity of rationale quality assessment~\citep{krippendorff2011computing}.
+Detailed annotation guidelines are provided in Appendix~\ref{app:annotation}.

-Table~\ref{tab:rq4} shows that the $\mathrm{CTS}(x)$ correlates strongest with human ratings, $\rho=0.685$.
-CEA is most critical, with its removal causing the largest drop at -30.66\%, followed by LAS at -22.92\%, and SC at -7.88\%. $\mathrm{CTS}(x)$ enhances the interpretability in patent classification.

-Overall, these findings demonstrate that all three metrics contribute meaningfully, with CEA playing the most critical role. $\mathrm{CTS}(x)$ provides a more reliable and interpretable signal of reasoning quality, aligning closely with human judgments in complex domains such as patent classification.
+Table~\ref{tab:rq5-human-correlation} reports the Pearson correlation between each trust metric configuration and the averaged human scores.
+The integrated $\mathrm{CTS}(x)$ achieves the highest correlation ($r = 0.685$), substantially outperforming any individual metric used in isolation.
+This confirms that the multi-faceted composition captures aspects of reasoning quality that no single signal can represent alone.